vladp72/iffl/docs/README.md

     }
 ```

-By default you will not explicitely spell that for FILE_FULL_EA_INFORMATION we should use iffl::flat_forward_list_traits<FILE_FULL_EA_INFORMATION>.
+By default you will not explicitly spell that for FILE_FULL_EA_INFORMATION we should use iffl::flat_forward_list_traits<FILE_FULL_EA_INFORMATION>.
 Compiler will do the right thing using partial template specialization magic.

 ```
 template <typename T,